dwarvesf/playbook/engineering/Testing/QA-best-practices.md

 #### Test-Driven Development

-Dwarvesv uses TDD and ATDD (Acceptance Test Driven Development) methods when applicable.
+We use TDD and ATDD (Acceptance Test Driven Development) methods when applicable.

 Method forces the implementation to follow architecture and consider modules that are used.
 Implementation starts by writing the automated test first and then implementing the functionality to pass the test.

 #### Pair programming

-Dwarvesv uses Pair programming method when applicable.
-This is very convenient way to share knowledge and experience about the project and software under development.
+We use Pair programming method when applicable.
+This is a very convenient way to share knowledge and experience about the project and software under development.

 #### Code review

-Reviewing the code helps other team members to get information of certain functionality and gives a possibility to give feedback to responsible person and also ensures knowledge sharing between team members.
+Reviewing the code helps other team members to get information on certain functionality and gives a possibility to give feedback to the responsible person and also ensures knowledge sharing between team members.

 #### Manual functional testing